awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.SSL.md

 ## TLS Versions for the Oracle SSL Option<a name="Appendix.Oracle.Options.SSL.TLS"></a>

 Amazon RDS for Oracle supports Transport Layer Security \(TLS\) versions 1\.0 and 1\.2\.
-To use the Oracle SSL option, you must use the `SQLNET.SSL_VERSION` option setting\.
-Following are the allowed values for this option setting:
+To use the Oracle SSL option, use the `SQLNET.SSL_VERSION` option setting\.
+The following values are allowed for this option setting:
 + `"1.0"` – Clients can connect to the DB instance using TLS 1\.0 only\.
 + `"1.2"` – Clients can connect to the DB instance using TLS 1\.2 only\.
 + `"1.2 or 1.0"` – Clients can connect to the DB instance using either TLS 1\.2 or 1\.0\.